 Starting point: To get started here is a blog post on various tools and resources that you could use.

 7. Have you defined your budget?

-For example, if you consider social ads, the figure below shows how ad revenues from social media channels have grown to a massive $41 billion in 2017.
-This consistent growth since 2014 indicates that brands are seeing great results using social ads.
+For example, if you consider social ads, the figure below shows how ad revenues from social media channels have grown to a massive $89 billion in 2019.
+This consistent growth since 2017 indicates that brands are seeing great results using social ads.
 You can see that by 2023, the figure will rise to $125 billion.

 Starting point: But how much of you total budget do you set apart for social media and digital marketing?
 To help you get started, here is a blog post on how to allocate a Digital Marketing budget.

 8. Do you have a content creation plan?

 What type of content are you planning to produce in 2020?
 Are you comfortable with written content or are you more comfortable with videos?
 Depending on the comfort level and capability of your team, you can choose the type of content that you will use to market and amplify your message.